Manage Ad Stack

 There is no separate Google policy violation checker, but Google Ad Manager has integrated features to check on policy violations on ads and websites.

-• Pages that have been found to violate the policies,
+• Pages that have been found to violate the policies

-Here, you can find Sites with issues (for publishers having multiple domains) and Pages with issues with a status Must fix “Yes” or “No”.
 The lists of pages with “Yes” status need to be addressed and resolved as soon as possible.
 To find the exact reason why your page has violated the policies, you can click > next to the Last enforcement date.

 Check ad creatives: